 As unfortunate as it is, leaves that are more than 50 percent damaged, are diseased, or are dead should be removed from your plant.
-They won’t be able to bounce back, and this will allow your pothos plant to direct nutrients and energy to not only healthier growth, but new growth as well.
-Removing diseased leaves as soon as possible is especially important to minimize the amount that it spreads to the rest of your plant.
+They won’t be able to bounce back, and cutting them will allow your pothos plant to direct nutrients and energy towards new growth.
+Removing diseased leaves as soon as possible is especially important to minimize the amount that the disease spreads to the rest of your plant.

 No!
 If you want, you can use the cuttings you took (so long as they’re healthy) to propagate new pothos plants, either for yourself or for friends and family.
 Remove the bottom leaf of the cutting to expose the growth node, then place it in a jar or propagation station filled with enough water to cover the node, but not so much that the cutting drowns.

 If you have larger cuttings, you’ll want to split them up into smaller sections, making sure that each piece has one or two leaves on it.
 Cuttings without leaves won’t be viable, as the new roots will come from the growth nodes.

 How long does it take to propagate pothos?

 Generally, it only takes a few weeks or a little over a month to grow roots from a pothos propagation.
 You can add rooting hormone to your exposed nodes, but pothos cuttings root well on their own.
 Ideally, you should leave your cuttings in a warm, brightly lit area to ensure the healthiest plant possible.
 After getting two to three inches of root, you can transplant your cuttings into a houseplant potting mix.
 That said, some people also leave their pothos plants in water forever without a problem (with the occasional fertilizing), so you can also push back your transplanting schedule without experiencing any hitches.